- Sashité for Developers

 Both are valid EPIN.

-A common convention in single-style games is to keep tokens native (omit ') because style is implicit in the game being played; but EPIN itself does not require that.
+A common convention in single-Style Games is to keep tokens Native (omit ') because Style is implicit; but EPIN itself does not require that.

 |---|---|---|